 - Validate their feelings.
 Even adults have a hard time with impulse buying because of influencers.
 Adults compare themselves to what they see online, too.
 What you feel as an adult with everything you know about the industry is only a fraction of what a young, impressionable person is feeling.
 Handle these conversations with kindness and empathy.

 - Foster their growth and self-expression.
 As kids inch closer and closer to adolescence, their sense of self and individualism will become increasingly important.
 They’ll want to experiment with makeup and different styles, and yes, some of it may be influenced by what they see online.
 The freedom to express themselves will help alleviate feelings of general unease as they go through that uncomfortable time.
-Only you can decide what’s age appropriate for your child, but be open to discussion and hear them out when they want to make a change.
+Only you can decide what’s age-appropriate for your child, but be open to discussion and hear them out when they want to make a change.